ben-jacobson/Remora-STM32F4xx-PIO/README.md

 # Boards
 - Nucleo F446RE: In development
 - Nucleo F446ZE: In development
-- Octopus 446: Artefacts available but completely untested
+- Octopus 446: To be tested

 ------------------------------------------